aalu-love/resume-builder/README.md

 ## How It Works

 1. Users can enter their resume content in the provided text template.
+2. Use the given template to genrate a prompt in ChatGPT that 'resume builder with given template'
+3. After genrated response form ChatGPT paste it in the input field.
-2. The application validates if the required fields are filled in before generating the resume.
+4. The application validates if the required fields are filled in before generating the resume.
-3. If the user tries to generate the resume without filling in the required fields, a custom alert message is displayed for 2 seconds.
+5. If the user tries to generate the resume without filling in the required fields, a custom alert message is displayed for 2 seconds.
-4. When the user successfully enters all the required information and clicks the "Generate Resume" button, the resume is generated based on the entered content.
+6. When the user successfully enters all the required information and clicks the "Generate Resume" button, the resume is generated based on the entered content.
-5. Users can then download the generated resume as a PDF or print it (margin: { top: 0.19', buttom: 0.19' }, scale: 95, header/footer: off).
+7. Users can then download the generated resume as a PDF or print it (margin: { top: 0.19', buttom: 0.19' }, scale: 95, header/footer: off).

 ## Why It's Useful